 - Translational Research: Translational research includes two areas of translation.
 One is the process of applying discoveries generated during research in the laboratory, and in preclinical studies, to the development of trials and studies in humans.
 The second area of translation concerns research aimed at enhancing the adoption of best practices in the community.
 Cost-effectiveness of prevention and treatment strategies is also an important part of translational science.
 (Source: http://grants.nih.gov/grants/glossary.htm)

 - Permanent Resident: Someone who has been granted authorization to live and work in the United States on a permanent basis.
 As proof of that status, a person is granted a permanent resident card, commonly called a “green card.”
-(Source: U.S. Citizen and Immigration Services)
+(Source: U.S. Department of Homeland Security)

 |Jennifer Schoch, MD||2019-2021||Early determinants of the preterm infant cutaneous microbiome|